CyrusNajmabadi/lang-design/DictionaryExpressions.md

 1. It is common for dictionaries to take in a `comparer` value, to determine how keys are compared when adding, removing, and looking them up.
 Use in the ecosystem is prevalent, and much discussion and feedback from the community is that being able to supply a comparer is important to them.
 How could we accomplish this with the new dictionary-expression?
 Options include:

-    - Provide no support (or no support in C# 13), leaving such dictionaries as ones you could not use dictionary-expressions for.
+    - Provide no support (or no support in C# 13), leaving such dictionaries as ones you could not use *dictionary expressions* for.
     - Provide a special syntactic form *solely* for the purpose of supplying that value.
 For example: `[comparer: myComp, "mads": 21, .. ldmMembers]`.
 Here `comparer` would be a contextual keyword.
 Users wanting to use that as an actual key would say `@comparer: 1`
     - Provide a special syntactic form for the purpose of supplying data to constructors and create methods.
 For example: `[new: (comparer: myComp, capacity: 50), "mads": 21, .. ldmMembers]`